VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 ### Expansion slots

 Most modern expansion cards connect though the PCI Express or PCIe bus.
-This standard, much like DDR, has gone though multiple generations of bandwith doubbling.
+This standard, much like DDR, has gone though multiple generations of bandwidth doubling.
 Currently consumer devices offer up to PCIe 3.0 but devices with both 4.0 and 5.0 should be on the market shortly.

-PCIe cards are used for just about anything you could imagine, form adding a more powerful graphics card, more usb ports, a higher end sound card, to some more esoterric things like specific task accelorators (encryption, compression) or even a software defined radio.
+PCIe cards are used for just about anything you could imagine, form adding a more powerful graphics card, more usb ports, a higher end sound card, to some more esoteric things like specific task accelerators (encryption, compression) or even a software defined radio.

 No matter what the device is you have to keep in mind its physical and electrical requirements.
-That is, do you have a slot long enough to accomadate the card and can you provide power to it.
+That is, do you have a slot long enough to accommodate the card and can you provide power to it.

-This may seem odd, but unlike most connections (think USB or Ethernet) which may support varrying speeds (usb2 vs 3) but are still physically the same size, the more bandwith hungry a PCIe device, the larger the physical connection.
+This may seem odd, but unlike most connections (think USB or Ethernet) which may support varying speeds (usb2 vs 3) but are still physically the same size, the more bandwith hungry a PCIe device, the larger the physical connection.
 The largest available is a 16x connection, while the smallest is a 1x.
 The most commonly used lane arrangements are 1x, 4x 8x, and 16x.
 The motherboard shown above has one 16x connector and three 1x connectors.
-If you have a card that is electrically wired for 4x it will definitly work in any slot physically designed for 4x or greater, and it will still work in a 1x slot of that slot is open ended- this means the 'back' of the slot is open, allowing the card's connector to go past the actual physicall connection.
+If you have a card that is electrically wired for 4x it will definitly work in any slot physically designed for 4x or greater, and it will still work in a 1x slot of that slot is open ended- this means the 'back' of the slot is open, allowing the card's connector to go past the actual physical connection.
 Similarly, many 16x physical slots only have 8x actually wired.
 If you use a card which elecrically needs more connections it will almost certainly still work, but may have degraded performance.
 Similarly, if you have a card which expects a PCIe gen 3 16x connection but the best you have available is a PCIe gen 2 connection, it will run at half speed.
 To be extra clear:

 PCIe 1 @ 16x == PCIe 2 @ 8x == PCIe 3 @ 4x

 Similarly, putting a card which only supports PCIe Gen 2 into a Gen 3 slot will not suddenly make the card faster, even if it was to compensate, that is, if the card is made for PCIe Gen 2 @ 16x and you put it in a PCIe Gen 3 @ 8x slot, it will still run at half speed because it's the lowest gen number of the card or the slot that determines how many lanes are actually needed.

 Unfortunately, PCIe lanes, that is if you add together all the available 16x's and 8x's etc. on a given CPU are usually pretty limited.
-If the only extra card you plan on adding is a graphics card, you'll be fine, but if you intend to add a graphics card, sound card, network card, etc. all at once you may find that you've either run out of pyhsical slots or that a card is running with less than ideal bandwith as a 16x slot may 'give up' 8 of it's lanes becoming an 8x slot so that another card can function at all.
+If the only extra card you plan on adding is a graphics card, you'll be fine, but if you intend to add a graphics card, sound card, network card, etc. all at once you may find that you've either run out of physical slots or that a card is running with less than ideal bandwidth as a 16x slot may 'give up' 8 of it's lanes becoming an 8x slot so that another card can function at all.

-Of note, the number of physical lanes and slots the mother board has probably greatly excedes the number of lanes actually going to the CPU, so even if it appears you have plenty of room to add cards you may end up accidently starving one for bandwith.
+Of note, the number of physical lanes and slots the mother board has probably greatly exceeds the number of lanes actually going to the CPU, so even if it appears you have plenty of room to add cards you may end up accidentally starving one for bandwidth.

-Finally, from a power perpcetive most motherboards will supply up to 75 watts to a card through the motherboard, but power hungry cards like the Nvidia and AMD graphics cards in my system may require external power connections.
-Also, some server boards cap PCIe power delivery to only 25watts without an external power supply, so just be careful with compatibility.
+Finally, from a power perspective most motherboards will supply up to 75 watts to a card through the motherboard, but power hungry cards like the Nvidia and AMD graphics cards in my system may require external power connections.
+Also, some server boards cap PCIe power delivery to only 25 watts without an external power supply, so just be careful with compatibility.

 There are some other standards other than PCIe worth mentioning though.

-Older standards such as PCI, AGP, and ISA were all used before the widespread addoption of PCIe and while their availibility is declining, PCI cards are still often for sale, you need to be very careful to only get PCIe cards and not PCI cards if your system doesn't support them.
+Older standards such as PCI, AGP, and ISA were all used before the widespread adoption of PCIe and while their availability is declining, PCI cards are still often for sale, you need to be very careful to only get PCIe cards and not PCI cards if your system doesn't support them.

 Both AGP and ISA have been phased out a long time ago, but very old cards may poke up now and then.
 If you're into vintage computers you may want to look the standards up to learn more.